 Further USM pieces feature in the reception area and offices.
 In contrast with the pure white of the shop, these pieces bring warmth to their surroundings with a bold orange finish.
 Given the administrative needs of the office, their functionality is also vastly different: a grid of drawers with deep storage capability is topped off with a series of open shelving for the office’s most frequently needed documents and stationery.

-Get in touch with one of our furniture design experts to create your own unique storage and display pieces using the USM Haller furniture system.
+Get in touch with one of our furniture design experts to design your own unique storage and display pieces using the USM Haller furniture system.